aiplanethub/genai-stack/documentation/v0.2.0/components/retriever/advance-usage.md

     custom_field: str = "default_value"
 ```

-**4. Custom Configuration**: If you are creating a custom retriever config model which contains specific configurations for the custom retriever, then you also need a custom configuration class that extends BaseRetrieverConfig to define their own configuration class specific to their custom retriever component.
+**4. Custom Configuration**: If you are creating a custom retriever config model which contains specific configurations for the custom retriever component, then you also need a custom configuration class that extends BaseRetrieverConfig to define their own configuration class specific to their custom retriever component.
 For example:

 ```py
 class CustomRetrieverConfig(BaseRetrieverConfig):
     data_model = CustomRetrieverConfigModel
 ```

-**5. Using Custom Configuration**: To use the custom configuration, users can modify their custom retriever class to specify the custom configuration class
+**5. Using Custom Configuration**: To use the custom configuration class, users can modify their custom retriever class to specify the custom configuration class

 ```py
 class CustomRetriever(BaseRetriever):